jacobandreas/blog/_posts/2016-02-18-monference.md

 <img src="figures/monference_rnn.png" style="width: 30%">

-(where each arrow is an inner product followed by a ReLU or softmax).
+(where each arrow is an inner product followed by a ReLU or log-loss).
 In this case I obtained the following accuracy:

 {% highlight text %}
 62.8
 {% endhighlight %}

+Is it just a coincidence that these scores are the same?
+Let's look at some
+predictions:
+{% highlight text %}
+true hidden sequence: 1 0 0 1 0
+classical monference: 1 0 1 1 0
+neural monference:    1 0 1 1 0

+true hidden sequence: 1 0 1 2 0
+classical monference: 1 0 1 0 0
+neural monference:    1 0 1 0 0
+{% endhighlight %}

+So even when the monferences are wrong, they're wrong in the same way.

 Of course, we know that we can get slightly better results for this problem by running the full forward-backward algorithm, and again making max-marginal